JarnoRalli/cuda_examples/README.md

 The CUDA programming model provides an abstraction of the GPU architecture and acts as a bridge between an application and the implementation on GPU hardware.
 The model has three key abstractions:

-1. a hierarcy of thread groups
+1. a hierarchy of thread groups
 2. shared memories
 3. synchronization

 The programming model consists of two different levels of parallelism: a fine-grained data- and thread parallelism embedded into a coarse-grained data- and task parallelism.
 This is achieved by combining arrays of threads, each executing the same code, into blocks, and combining several blocks into grids.
-Each CUDA block is executed by one streaming multiprocessor (SM) and cannot be migrated to other SMs in GPU.
+Each CUDA block is executed by one streaming multiprocessor (SM) and cannot be migrated to other SMs in the GPU.
+Since a block runs in a single SM, the threads in the block can communicate and synchronize with each other.
 One SM can run several concurrent CUDA blocks depending on the resources needed by the CUDA blocks.
 The CUDA programming model guides the programmer to partition the problem into sub-problems that are solved independently, in parallel, by these blocks of threads.
 Following figure shows the mapping between the abstract programming model (on the left) and the hardware (on the right).